dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/deadline.md

   - projectadmin-wizard-details
 ---

 To set a deadline for responses, press the &ldquo;Edit project&rdquo; button on the right side of the project header.
-In the Progress menu, select &ldquo;Responses.&rdquo;
+In the Progress menu, select &ldquo;Details.&rdquo;

 ### Adding a deadline to a project